Privacy Notice for Square Sellers and Website Visitors

-This Privacy Notice describes how Square, Inc. and our affiliates (collectively, “Square,” “we,” and “us”) collect, use, disclose, transfer, store, retain or otherwise process your information when you (whether you are a person acting as a sole proprietor or on behalf of another business entity) apply or sign up for a Square Seller account and other services (including, but not limited to, Square Capital) through Square’s website or applications (collectively, “Services”).
+This Privacy Notice describes how your Square entity as indicated below (“Square,” “we” and “us”) collects, uses, discloses, transfers, stores, retains or otherwise processes your information when you (whether you are a person acting as a sole proprietor or on behalf of another business entity) visit our website (www.squareup.com) or apply or sign up for a Square account (collectively, “Services”).

 Our Privacy Notice explains: